gscdist/GscLabBlockchainApp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy1.PNG)

 * The status of the deployment (creating a toolchain) is shown.
 This can take approximately 3-5 minutes to complete.
+* Once the toolchain is created/ready (A greencheck appears at the top).
 Click on Delivery Pipeline tile to see status of deployment to Bluemix.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/createproject1.PNG)